 SIGUCCS 2019 Program Abstracts

 The abstracts for the conference are listed below by track.
-We encourage you to attend the sessions which pique your interest, regardless of their tracks.
-For time and location information for these abstracts, please review the SIGUCCS 2019 Sched page.
+For speaker slides and other supplemental materials, please review the SIGUCCS 2019 Sched page.

 - Communications, Training and Documentation